Big Brother: Celebrity Hijack: John Loughton

 John Loughton (born 1987 in Edinburgh) is a political campaigner.
-He is currently Chairperson of the Scottish Youth Parliament and hopes to run for senior office in 2009.
+He was previously Chairperson of the Scottish Youth Parliament.
 On launch night, he was chosen by Matt Lucas, the hijacker at the time, to enter the house first and take part in a secret mission.
 His secret mission was to wear an ear piece through which Matt could speak to him and tell him what to do / say to each housemate as they entered the house.
 If he passed his mission he would win immunity from every eviction and a party for his fellow housemates.
 If he failed he would be up for every eviction.
 He passed and won himself a place in the final week.
 John was the winner of the series, taking 53.9% of the final vote.

 In April 2008, he was appointed as a member of the Commission on Scottish Devolution.
 At the 2010 United Kingdom general election, John stood as the Lib Dem candidate in East Kilbride, Strathaven and Lesmahagow constituency.
+He finished fourth of six candidates, with 5,052 votes (9.9%).